The key responsibility for any official appointed with the role of timekeeping during a game is to keep time - with accuracy and fairness!

-TIMEKEEPER IN BASKETBALL: The timer will regulate the playing time and watch the duration of the game.
+TIMEKEEPER IN BASKETBALL: The timer will regulate the playing time and track the duration of the game.

-There must be at least 5 officials officiating in a basketball game.
-The timekeeper is one of those five officials.
+There should be at least five (5) officials officiating a basketball game.
+Hence, the timekeeper will be one of the officials.

-Basketball timekeepers are responsible for tracking the game time.
+Timekeepers are responsible for monitoring game time.
 But, their key function is tracking basketball time clock rules.

-The timekeeper gets charged with the duties of timekeeping according to the rules of basketball.
-They should be familiar with all the rules and timing obligations in the game.
+The timekeeper is charged with carrying out the duties of timekeeping according to the regulations of basketball.
+So, they should be familiar with all the rules and timing obligations in the game.

-This page will help you master the rules and regulations of timekeeping.
-It is important that stop clock timers to do not cause confusion.
-They should keep an accurate record of the playing time and stoppages.
-That includes time-outs, quarter breaks, the half time interval, and any overtime required.
+You should keep an accurate record of the playing time and stoppages.
+It includes time-outs, quarter breaks, the half time interval, and any overtime required.

-The official basketball timekeeper has extra duties as well.
-They must inform the official of any timing mistakes during the game.
-The timer in basketball must also notify the officials when time has run out.
-That is crucial information to determine whether a late goal should count.
+The basketball timer must also notify officials when the playing time has run out.
+It would be crucial information used to determine whether a late goal will count - or not!

-NBA games consist of 4 separate twelve minute quarters.
-FIBA rules play 10 minutes in each quarter.
-The timer should set the clock at the beginning of each quarter with correct amount of playing time.
-You can confirm the quarter time with the referee if you are unsure.
+NBA games consist of four (4) separate twelve minute quarters.
+FIBA rules play ten (10) minutes in each quarter.
+The chief timer should set the clock at the beginning of each quarter and allow the correct amount of playing time.

 A vital role of the timekeeper in basketball is keeping score on the clock for each team throughout the game.
-The referee indicates which the home team is and which is the away team (visitor) before the game starts.
+The referee indicates which is the home team and which is the away team (visitors) before the game begins.

-It is important that each team bench gets positioned each side of the clock and all players sit on their own bench.
-So, the home team on the side of the court that matches the home team sign on the clock.
+It is important that each team bench is positioned either side of the clock and all players sit on their own bench.
+So, the home team sits on the side of the court that matches the home team on the basketball shot clock.

-It is a rule and one of the basketball timekeeper duties to indicate each appropriate quarter in the game.
+It is a ruling, and one of the basketball timekeeper duties, to indicate each appropriate quarter in the game.

-Whenever possible you should show the direction of the next alternate possession.
+Whenever it's possible, you should show the direction of the next alternate possession.
 That means the arrow corresponds to the same direction that the team is playing.

 Keep track of the team fouls where possible.
 The timekeeper can show if the team is in the bonus (shooting 1-and-1) on the clock.

 The official timekeeper should set the clock for three minutes at half-time and then let it run.
-In some games the match referee may shorten the half-time length.
+Even so, the match referee may choose to shorten the half-time length in some games.

-The timer must start and stop the clock when indicated by the referee.
-You should stop the clock any time you hear the referee whistle.
+The chief timer in basketball must start and stop the clock when indicated to do so by the match referee.
+Furthermore, you should stop the clock any time you hear the referee whistle.

 The referee will drop his hand to signal the restarting of the clock.
-This occurs when the ball is in-bounded or when a free throw gets taken and missed but touches a player in bounds.
+This will occur when the ball is in-bounded or when a free throw is taken and missed - but touches a player in bounds.

-The timekeeper in basketball needs to get the immediate attention of the match referee any time there is a problem with the clock.
+The timekeeper in basketball would need to get the immediate attention of the match referee any time there is a problem with the clock.

 Note: You can also ask the referee to assist you if you have any questions on basketball timekeeping.

 The timer is the official timekeeper for the game.
-That means you work close with the referee and not the players or their or coaches.
+That means you need to work closely with the referee, and NOT with the players or their coaches.

-The most important of all basketball timekeeper responsibilities is ensuring the correct time displays on the clock.
-Also make sure the clock starts and stops at the appropriate time.
+The most important of all basketball timekeeper responsibilities is ensuring that the correct time displays on the clock.
+Also, another one of your jobs is making sure the clock starts and stops at the appropriate time.

-Keeping the score of the game comes second in priority of tasks for the timekeeper in basketball.
-Even so, the score should be an exact match the score in the book.
+Keeping score of the game comes second in priority of tasks for a timekeeper in basketball.
+Even so, the score should be an exact match to the one recorded in the score book.